NE-Z8000

 The NE-Z8000 is a Brazilian homebuilt computer clone of the Sinclair ZX81, introduced in late 1982 by Prológica's subsidiary, the monthly magazine Nova Eletrônica.

 General Information

 The NE-Z8000 computer is based around a Z80A CPU clocked at 3.6 MHz with 1KB of RAM (expandable to 16 KB).
 The 8KB ROM comes with a built-in Sinclair BASIC interpreter.

-The machine has three input plugs, one socket for composite video out and a part of the exposed circuit board where you can connect extra equipment.
+The machine has four plugs on the back (9V DC, EAR, MIC and TV), and an exposed part of the circuit board where you can connect extra equipment.

+The video connector cable is about 120 cm long and connects the TV plug to a regular PAL-M television, outputting a monochrome image on VHF channel 2 or 3.
+The EAR and MIC plugs allow to connect a cassette tape recorder for data storage, supporting a rate of 300 Baud.

 It has no switch; to turn it on, you simply plug it into the power supply.
-The video connector cable, about 120 cm long, should connect the computer to the television.
 A power supply provides 9V DC power usable by the machine.

 The NE-Z8000 is considered rare, and in 2013 it could be auctioned by as much as R$1000.